 Also, you should always book your accommodation a night or two beforehand.
 We saw a bunch of riders showing up and being turned away because the guesthouses were already full.

-There are limited rooms in some of the towns with more and more people doing the Ha Giang motorbike route every day.
+There are limited rooms in some of the towns with more and more people doing this motorbike route every day.
+This will be the biggest Ha Giang Loop cost on your journey.

 - Ha Giang (Night 1) – Lila Inn